 ESED 3530 Educational Assessment of Exceptional Students/3 sem. hrs.
 Assessment of exceptional students for instructional planning purposes is stressed.
 Topics include formal and informal evaluation techniques, as well as the interpretation, application, and communication of results.
 Emphasis is also placed on addressing programmatic needs from kindergarten through adulthood.
 In addition to class meetings, a minimum of 10 hours of observation and participation in a clinical setting is required.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, and EDUC 3360.
-Corequisites: EDUC 3500 and EDUC 3501; or EDUC 3000 and EDUC 3001.
+Prerequisites: EDUC 1100, EDUC 3330, EDUC 3350, and EDUC 3360.
+Corequisites: EDUC 3500 and EDUC 3501.

 ESED 3540 Introduction to Language Development and Speech Disabilities/3 sem. hrs.
 The study of language development and disorders, including the impact of language on learning and augmentative forms of communication.
 Individual needs and remediation concerns are addressed from early childhood to adulthood.
 In addition to class meetings, a minimum of 10 hours of observation and participation in a clinical setting is required.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 3360, and ESED 3530.
+Prerequisites: EDUC 1100, EDUC 3350, and EDUC 3360.
 Corequisites: EDUC 3500 and EDUC 3501.

 ESED 3550 Vocational/Functional Life Skills/3 sem. hrs.
 Personal and social skills for exceptional learners are stressed through emphasis on employability skills, career awareness, and transition planning for adult living.
 Teaching major competencies necessary from kindergarten through adulthood in the areas of vocational and social needs is explored and applied.
 In addition to class meetings, a minimum of 10 hours of observation and participation in a clinical setting is required.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 3360, ESED 3530, and ESED 3540.
-Corequisites: EDUC 3500 and EDUC 3501; or EDUC 4000 and EDUC 4001.
+Prerequisites: EDUC 1100, EDUC 3330, EDUC 3350, and EDUC 3360.
+Corequisites: EDUC 3500 and EDUC 3501.